ielab/goldilocks-reproduce/README.md

 # Goldilocks-Reproduce-Repository
-This is the repo for the ECIR 2024 Reproducibility track Paper *A Reproducibility Study of Goldilocks: Just-Right Tuning of BERT for TAR*
+This is the repo for the ECIR 2024 Reproducibility track Paper ***A Reproducibility Study of Goldilocks: Just-Right Tuning of BERT for TAR*** [[arXiv](https://arxiv.org/abs/2401.08104)]
+> Xinyu Mao, Bevan Koopman, and Guido Zuccon.
+A Reproducibility Study of Goldilocks: Just-Right Tuning of BERT for TAR.
+In Advances in Information Retrieval: 46th European Conference on Information Retrieval (ECIR'24).
+Glasgow, UK.
+March 2024.
+[10.1007/978-3-031-56066-8_13](https://doi.org/10.1007/978-3-031-56066-8_13)

-# Datasets & Data Processing
+## Datasets & Data Processing
 How to get the datasets?
 - **RCV1-v2**